 We recently asked our social media followers to share stories about what makes these horses so special.
 Here, a rider in Region 4 shares about the resilience of her incredible mare, Piper, who not only survived what was thought to be a fatal bout of colic but also returned to the top levels of the sport.

 Someone once told me that riding “is all about the journey” and, from my experience, I can tell you that it’s the truth.
 The journey with my mare, Bright Design aka Piper, has had its ups and downs.
 To this day, I still have moments of wonder each time I get on her.
 How did we come this far?
 At one point in time our world was crashing down and I wondered if our journey was going to be cut short.
 Qualifying for the US Dressage Finals presented by Adequan® was a dream come true, but what made attending it even better was getting to share it with this mare, adding the “cherry on top” to our journey.

 Three more months of instructions followed before I could ride her again.
 The first day back on board was horrible.
-She wasn’t sound.
-She felt awful underneath me.
+She felt so strange underneath me.
 Her beautiful, clear, rhythmic walk was missing.
 It was so hard to stay positive with such an unsure future.
 It was a never-ending cycle of one gait getting better and then another being worse again.
 Rehabbing a horse is not a fun job, and I give anyone who does it for a living my respect!
-It took eight long months before she was suddenly sound again.
+It took eight long months before she was fully sound again.